 Statement & Bio

-Alek de Dóchas is an interdisciplinary artist based out of Boise, ID and Portland, OR who works primarily in a combination of ceramic sculpture, video, performance, and installation.
-They have attended Pacific Northwest College of Art and Boise State University, graduating with a BFA in Visual Art at the latter institute in the Spring of 2018.
+Alek de Dóchas is an interdisciplinary artist based out of Albuquerque, NM & Boise, ID who works primarily in a combination of ceramic sculpture, video, performance, and installation.
+They have attended Pacific Northwest College of Art (Oregon) and Boise State University (Idaho), graduating with a BFA in Visual Art at the latter institute in the Spring of 2018.
 De Dóchas is currently a graduate student in the University of New Mexico's MFA Art & Ecology program.
 In their studio practice, Alek explores eco-philosophy, deep ecology, and environmental activism as well as their own identity as a queer Latinx artist in the United States and how those topics intersect.
 Future exhibitions will be announced as they approach.